raipc/atsd-jdbc/README.md

 }
 ```

 Please note that the current version of the driver has some limitations.
 It is made read-only by not allowing users to change the data source.
-It is possible to iterate in one direction only one by one.
-No positioning is supported yet but would be added later.
+It is possible to iterate over records one by one in the direct direction.
+No positioning is supported yet but may be added later.

-In order to check a basic way of using driver you could run the next simple example:
+In order to check a basic way of using driver you can run the next simple example:

 ```java
 	Class.forName("com.axibase.tsd.driver.jdbc.AtsdDriver");